 The last thing that you want as a cat owner is to worry about your pet’s health.
 Any manner of problems can crop up at some point in your cat’s life, and one of these might involve getting an X-ray.

-Whether you’re thinking of the future or something has happened that requires an X-ray and you’re worried about the cost, here, we go over basic but important information about X-rays.
+Whether you’re thinking of the future or something has happened that requires an X-ray and you’re worried about the cost, here, we go over basic but important information about X-rays for cats.

-How much an X-ray will cost depends on several factors.
-We get into what a few of these factors are and a range of prices across the United States, so you have a better idea of what to expect.
+How much an X-ray will cost depends on several factors: It can range from $75 to $350, depending on the situation.
+We get into what a few of these factors are and the variety of prices across the United States, so you have a better idea of what to expect.

 The Importance of Your Cat’s Health